Rapid1898-code/Learning-Documentation/JAVASCRIPT.md

 let car2 = new MakeCar("Tesla","Roadster","red")    // Create a new car1
 ```

-Give new property and function
+<br>Give new property and function
 ```markdown
 MakeCar.prototype.wash = true                       // Give all the created cars from the class "MakeCar" a new property "wash"
 MakeCar.prototype.newFunc = function () {           // Give all the created cars from the class "MakeCar" a new function "newFunc"